 Workforce data

-STEM skills are important in a range of professions, industries and roles.
-This data looks at women’s representation across the STEM workforce, and where women are leading or succeeding in STEM careers.
+STEM skills are important in many industries and roles.
+This data looks at representation of women and people from diverse groups across the STEM workforce, including in leadership positions.
 You can also find data on the gender pay gap and gender equity policies.

 Data in focus